-The Court should disregard this finding because it merely provides an opinion of Respondent's expert and does not state any fact.
+The Court should disregard this finding because it merely provides an opinion of

 1862.
 More and more landfills are now recirculating leachate or taking in commercial liquids from other sources and adding it to waste.
 (Barlaz, Tr.
 2200).

 1863.
 Those landfills are operating to enhance waste decomposition.
 (Barlaz, Tr.
 2200).